 The author’s four adopted children in 2009.
 Photo credit: Megan Dowd Lambert

-Conversations about adoption frequently omit consideration of the adoptee’s biological family and focus on parental and filial love that transcends any need for biological ties.
+Conversations about adoption frequently omit consideration of the adoptee’s biological family and focus on parental and familial love that transcends any need for biological ties.
 The erasure of these members of the adoption triad is what enables adoption to be simplistically depicted as a happily-ever-after scenario for adoptive parents and children, which ignores fundamental, underlying losses and complexities.
 In families like mine that are formed through transracial adoption of children of color by white parents, such erasure is often compounded by a reiteration of an insidious white-savior narrative that denies the humanity of a child’s biological family, and by extension, the humanity of the child born of them.

 Redressing such discourse is integral to the love I share with my children.
 I know in my bones that our bonds are deepened, not threatened, when we honor the love their birth families have for them and the pride they can take in their respective identities as children of Puerto Rican, African-American, and mixed Irish- and African-American heritage.Four of my six children came home to our family through the foster system at different ages, and their adoptions were finalized fairly quickly.
 Two of them have the same birthmother, and yet there’s no sense of hierarchy in their relationships.
 Witnessing them all become brothers and sisters, not through shared genes but through shared experience, has been one of the most powerful parts of raising them.
 That’s not to say it’s all been smooth sailing.